chuiwinnie/Nine-Pets-Morris/README.md

 # FIT3077 Project

-### Setup
+### Application Setup
+Follow the below steps to compile and run the 9MM application.

 1. Open new terminal
-2. Open directory into "src"
+2. Open directory into `src`
-3. Run "tsc -p tsconfig.json"
+3. Run `tsc -p tsconfig.json`
 4. Run Application.html as live server

+---

 ### Team Information